kpion/Spaghetti/README.md

 | name   | varchar| Name of the pet      |
 | ...    | ...    | ...                  |

-It’s connected to the `sweetness` table, which evaluates how adorable each pet is:
+It’s related to the `sweetness` table, which evaluates how adorable each pet is:

 | Column | Type   | Description                      |
 |--------|--------|----------------------------------|